Dechrissen/pokemon-rulesets/rulesets/ruleset_1.md

 6 | No rematches | You may not re-fight any trainers via the VS Seeker or others means.
 7 | Permadeath | If a Pokémon faints, it's considered dead.
 It must be deposited in a Box and can't be withdrawn.
 8 | Black out = game over | If all of your main party Pokémon faint, you lose.
-9 | No turning back after entering a Gym | Once you enter a gym, you cannot leave until you defeat all its trainers and the Leader.
+9 | One-try fully complete Gyms | Once you enter a gym, you cannot leave until you defeat all its trainers and the Leader.
+10 | One-try important challenges | Once you begin an [important challenge](#important-challenges-and-their-win-conditions), you may not leave the building or otherwise interrupt the challenge to heal/gather items/etc. until you complete its goal.
-10 | No shops (with exceptions) | No purchasing in shops, except for Pokéballs, repels, evolutionary stones, and Pokémon. ([What counts as a shop?](#shops))
+11 | No shops (with exceptions) | No purchasing in shops, except for Pokéballs, repels, evolutionary stones, and Pokémon. ([What counts as a shop?](#shops))
-11 | No 580+ BST Pokémon | You may not use a Pokémon as a main party Pokémon if its base stat total is 580 or higher.
+12 | No 580+ BST Pokémon | You may not use a Pokémon as a main party Pokémon if its base stat total is 580 or higher.
 If a party member would evolve into one that fits this criterion, you must cancel the evolution.
-12 | No in-battle use of HMs | You may not use HMs in battle.
+13 | No in-battle use of HMs | You may not use HMs in battle.
-13 | No using banned items | [Banned item list](#banned-item-list)
+14 | No using banned items | [Banned item list](#banned-item-list)
-14 | No trading | Trades, including in-game trades, are banned.
+15 | No trading | Trades, including in-game trades, are banned.
-15 | No growing berries | You may not grow berries for harvesting.
+16 | No growing berries | You may not grow berries for harvesting.
 If a pre-existing tree has berries on it, you may harvest from that tree one time.
-16 | No daycare | You may not utilize the daycare.
+17 | No daycare | You may not utilize the daycare.
-17 | No using Pokémon with banned abilities | [Banned ability list](#banned-ability-list)
+18 | No using Pokémon with banned abilities | [Banned ability list](#banned-ability-list)
-18 | HM slaves | You may have any number of HM slaves in your party.
+19 | HM slaves | You may have any number of HM slaves in your party.
 They may not be used in battle.
 If one gets sent out via a move like Whirlwind, you must immediately switch back to any main party Pokémon.
 HM slaves may not become main party Pokémon.
-19 | No dungeon heal stations | You may not use beds or healing stations in dungeons, e.g. in Silph Co.
+20 | No heal stations during important challenges | You may not use beds or healing stations during important challenges, e.g. in Silph Co.
-20 | No stealing items | You may not steal items from wild Pokémon via moves like Thief.
+21 | No stealing items | You may not steal items from wild Pokémon via moves like Thief.

 ## Background and philosophy
 I have been developing challenge rulesets like this for a while without actually trying them in-game.
 I've always wanted a more difficult version of the game I love (the Gen 1-4 games, mostly).
 I don't like a lot of decisions made in other rulesets, like "Nuzlocke" and "Ironmon".
 So I decided to organize this particular ruleset into a nice markdown document, so I can share it with others.